 The Fund recognises that as a Responsible Investor there are a multitude of potential areas on which to focus, however it is not possible to concentrate on everything together.
-These strategic priorities identified from an RI perspective:
+Therefore, to enable the approach to be focused, the Fund considered its strategic priorities for 2020 to 2023, which will support the overall aim of being a Responsible Investor.